-In our simulation we have a large data set of hundreds of galaxies each with several physical and radiative properties that can be measured in their real-world counterparts.
+In our simulation we have a large data-set of hundreds of galaxies each with several physical and radiative properties that can be measured in their real-world counterparts.
 Given the large number of variables available, we aim to build a model that can be interpreted easily.
 Multivariate linear regression is a common statistical method for building such models, it is also straightforward to interpret and gain insights from the final model.

-Recently, Runnholm et al. (2020) did an analysis where they applied multivariate linear regression to observed galaxies at low redshift to predict escaping Ly $\alpha$ luminosities using observed galaxy properties.
-In this study, they have analyzed galaxies in LARS and eLARS, containing 14 and 28 galaxies, respectively, within a redshift range of $0.028 \le z \le 0.18$ and found that using either observed or derived physical quantities it is possible to predict Ly $\alpha$ luminosities of galaxies accurately with their multivariate regression method.
-Keeping these considerations in mind, we chose to use multivariate linear regression for predicting LyC and Ly $\alpha$ properties of $z \ge 6$ galaxies.
+Recently Runnholm et al. (2020) did an analysis where they applied multivariate linear regression to observed galaxies at low-redshift to predict escaping $\text{Ly}\alpha$ luminosities using observed galaxy properties.
+In this study, they have analyzed galaxies in the Lyman Alpha Reference Sample (LARS) and extended LARS (e-LARS) containing 14 and 28 galaxies respectively, within a redshift range of $0.028 \le z \le 0.18$ and found that using either observed or derived physical quantities it is possible to predict $\text{Ly}\alpha$ luminosities of galaxies accurately with their multivariate regression method.
+Keeping these considerations in mind, we choose to use multivariate linear regression for predicting $\text{Ly}\alpha$ and $\text{Ly}\alpha$ properties of $z \ge 6$ galaxies.